Islam in Turkey: Multi-party period

 The state's more tolerant attitude toward Islam encouraged the proliferation of private religious activities, including the construction of new mosques and Qur'an schools in the cities, the establishment of Islamic centers for research on and conferences about Islam and its role in Turkey, and the establishment of religiously oriented professional and women's journals.
 The printing of newspapers, the publication of religious books, and the growth of innumerable religious projects ranging from health centers, child-care facilities, and youth hostels to financial institutions and consumer cooperatives flourished.
 When the government legalized private broadcasting after 1990, several Islamic radio stations were organized.
 In the summer of 1994, the first Islamic television station, Kanal 7, began broadcasting, first in Istanbul and then in Ankara.

 Although the tarikah have played a seminal role in Turkey's religious revival and in the mid-1990s still published, several of the country's most widely circulated religious journals and newspapers, a new phenomenon, İslamcı Aydın (the Islamist intellectual), unaffiliated with the traditional Sufi orders, emerged during the 1980s.
 Prolific and popular writers such as Ali Bulaç, Rasim Özdenören, and İsmet Özel drew upon their knowledge of Western philosophy, Marxist sociology, and radical Islamist political theory to advocate for a modern Islamic perspective that does not hesitate to criticize societal issues while simultaneously remaining faithful to the ethical values and spiritual dimensions of religion.
 Islamist intellectuals are harshly critical of Turkey's secular intellectuals, whom they fault for trying to do in Turkey what Western intellectuals did in Europe: substitute worldly materialism, in its capitalist or socialist version, for religious values.

 By 1994, slogans promising that a return to Islam would cure economic ills and solve the problems of bureaucratic inefficiencies had enough general appeal to enable avowed religious candidates to win mayoral elections in Istanbul and Ankara.

 On 15 July 2016, a coup d'état was attempted in Turkey against state institutions by a faction within the Turkish Armed Forces with connections to the Gülen movement, citing an erosion in secularism.

 Issues

 Diyanet and secularism

 Sabancı Merkez Camii, Adana, built in 1998, It was the largest mosque in Turkey when it was built.

 The main religious administration called Presidency of Religious Affairs, or by its local shortened form, 'Diyanet' manages 85,000 mosques and employs all of the imams in Turkey.
 This state agency, established by Atatürk in 1924, finances only Sunni Muslim worship.
 Other religions must ensure a financially self-sustaining running and they face administrative obstacles during operation.

 When collecting tax, all Turkish citizens are equal.
 The tax rate is not based on religion.
 However, through the Diyanet, Turkish citizens are not equal in the use of revenue.

+The 1942 wealth tax in Turkey was selective according to religion as non-Muslims were taxed far higher than Muslims, forcing them to suffer severe poverty and imprisonment and slavery for those who could not afford to pay it.